fabiofabrizi/ML-and-Stats-Portfolio/README.md

 From the Keras website, recreate the time-series anomaly detection example, explaining the concepts used.<br>

-The project is in the form of a Jupyter notebook and is in the *project* folder.
+The project is in the form of a Jupyter notebook and is in the *project* folder.<br>
+The aim of the project is take the example from [the Keras website](https://keras.io/examples/timeseries/timeseries_anomaly_detection/) and expand on it to explain the concepts in more detail, so that one might know the steps to go through when designing an convolutional autoencoder for time series anomaly detection.